bary249/The-Yellow-Castle/MY_TODO.md

 New Ability - Fear - A passive card ability , that makes enemy cards that see this card for the first time , reduce thier ap to 0.(it's like makeing the tile in front of this unit act like a "marsh")

+New ability - enhancer - It's like the medic ability with the heal, only it doubels the damage of an ally unit, the it destroies it self. so it needs to target an ally unit, double the ally unit hp (same mechanism as heal by medic) and then have a RIP chip.

+New Ability - Switcher - A very special ability, which targets 2 ally cards on the same tile, and swaps their abilities between one and the other, then self destructs.

+Factory Function	Card Name	Ability silenceUnit(index)	Silencer	silence paralyzeUnit(index)	Paralyzer	paralyze barrierUnit(index)	Barrier	barrier fearUnit(index)	Fear	fear glueUnit(index)	Glue	glue pushBackUnit(index)	Pusher	push_back
+terrainAffinityUnit(index)	Terrain Adept	terrain_affinity
+megaTauntUnit(index)	Mega Taunt	mega_taunt
+tallUnit(index)	Tall	tall
+shacoUnit(index)	Shaco	shaco
+oneSideAttackerUnit(index)	One-Side Attacker	one_side_attacker
+twoSideAttackerUnit(index)	Two-Side Attacker	two_side_attacker